 The Chinese government will support the demonstration projects with a 50% subsidy to be granted to the equipment suppliers, which will win the bidding.
 An additional subsidy of CNY 4 per watt and CNY 6 per watt will be given depending on different projects.

-China, known as the world’s largest polluter, has been lately taking an advantage from the progress in technology, industrial system, market potential and policy framework.
+China, known as the world’s largest polluter, has been lately taking an advance from the progress in technology, industrial system, market potential and policy framework.
 The country's PV industry is ready for the launch of a full-fledged application.